How Happy and Her Baby Got Healthy: a Little Food, a Garden and a $22 Loan

 Despite being 20 weeks pregnant, the 31-year-old began going door-to-door selling clothes to people in her village.
 It wasn’t easy.
 Even though the community was impressed by all her colorful fabrics and intricate designs, the products had few takers, leaving her unable to put nutritious foods on the table.

-Happy, however, had the foresight four weeks earlier to enroll at the WFP-supported Boresha Lishe nutrition project.
+Happy, however, had the foresight four weeks earlier to enroll at the United Nations World Food Programme (WFP) supported Boresha Lishe nutrition project.
 This enabled her to attend prenatal check-ups at Buigiri Dispensary, a public clinic supported under the project — which is co-funded by the European Union and Japan.

 One healthy baby